Guy Montgomery: Awards and nominations

 In 2014, Montgomery won the Billy T Award for his show Presents a Succinct and Concise Summary of How He Feels About Certain Things.

 He won the Fred Award in 2023 for his show My Brain is Blowing Me Crazy.
 The show also won "Best of the Fest" at the 2023 Sydney Comedy Festival.

 Montgomery won the Graham Kennedy Award for Most Popular New Talent at the 2025 Logie Awards.

 Personal life

 Montgomery's partner is actress Chelsie Preston Crayford.
+They have one child, born in September 2025.